 These teams focus on competitive training, selection and racing at an advanced level.
 Technical proficiency, fitness levels, strength and flexibility must be high.
 Ergometer tests, seat racing, additional workouts, land training, weekend time and travel fees are required.
 A try-out is required to ensure that the athlete is ready to participate at this level.

 The Advanced Men and Advanced Women teams competes in regattas regionally, as well as well-known regattas such as the San Diego Crew Classic, the Head of the Charles, FISA championships, Henley, and others.

 How To Join The Club

-If you are interested in joining the club, contact Chris Leonard, the MRA’s office manager, at firstname.lastname@example.org or call him at 415-461-1431 for more information.
+If you are interested in joining the club, contact Chris Leonard, the MRA’s office manager, at email@example.com or call her at 415-461-1431 for more information.